ichi-h/dhak/README.md

     - Set a cost of BCrypt.
 It must be between 4 and 31.
     - The cost is an exponent, and the actual round of stretching is 2^n.
     - The higher the cost, the more secure the password will be generated, but also the higher the computational load.

-## Dhak Policy

-The greatest strength of Dhak is that **it does not keep any confidential information**.

-To begin with, the ultimate security measure is not to have anything that threatens one's own safety.
-Therefore, as primitive security measures, the most appropriate action is to try to reduce such things as much as possible.

-However, if you try to do this excessively, you will have to throw away everything, including the bank account where this month's salary has just been deposited as well as the sandwich you plan to eat for lunch today.
-This is putting the cart before the horse!

-That's where the so-called _security measures_ come into play, such as hiding such confidential information or things somewhere, or replace them with something that others cannot understand.

-General password managers manage confidential information by encrypting/decrypting passwords (i.e., replacing them with something that seems meaningless to others).
-However, it does not change the fact that they are still keeping confidential information in any form, which means that you are taking the risk of information leakage in terms of fundamental security measures.

-In order to minimize this risk, Dhak manages passwords by NOT keeping such confidential information, but **by generating them when needed**.